-Ad-hoc testing is an approach to software quality verification that does not have any formal process and requires no documentation including test plan and test cases.
-Its main aim is to discover software issues that have been missed during a traditional and formal testing processes.
+Ad-hoc testing is an approach to software quality verification that does not have any formal process and requires no documentation including test plans and test cases.
+Its main aim is to discover software issues that have been missed during a traditional and formal testing process.
 Sometimes it is called random testing.

 Types of Ad-hoc testing

-- Buddy testing is executed by tester and developer working together on the verification of one module.
+- Buddy testing is executed by the tester and developer working together on the verification of one module.
 Buddy testing is conducted after unit testing.
-Developer helps tester to avoid invalid test scenarios and to report invalid test results.
+The developer helps the tester to avoid invalid test scenarios and to report invalid test results.
 Buddy testing can be called a combination of unit and system testing.

 Advantages of Ad-hoc testing

-- Untypical approach to quality verification helps to detect bigger number of bugs in comparison to traditional testing.
+- An untypical approach to quality verification helps to detect a bigger number of bugs in comparison to traditional testing.

 - Not only testers but developers as well can perform ad-hoc testing.

 - It does not require any obligatory documentation.